paulmadore/vlctransc/ReadMe.md

     pause - Also will resume play.
 Depending on your habit, you may want to create two hotkeys for this.

-    jogfoward - Moves ahead in the audio based on VLC settings.
+    jogforward - Moves ahead in the audio based on VLC settings.

     jogbackward - Moves backward in the audio based on VLC settings.